resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Which I now do by clicking on the "Launch Instance" button.

 **Action** Do a walk through of the dialogue, remembering to add your keypair and security groups!
+Show the Flavour changes, and also that some images don't work with some flavors...

 Then launch it.

 Ok, while that starts up, lets walk through what’s happening behind the scenes.